IBM/SalesEnablement-SterlingDataExchange-L3/docs/NextSteps.md

+XXXXXXXXXXXXXXXXXX
+URLS in this page and the messaging needs to be updated for IBM Sterling Data Exchange XXXXXXXXXXXXXXXXXX

 This guide provided information to assist IBM and Business Partner sellers and technical sellers in demonstrating {{offering.name}}.
 Links to specific PEM topics were provided throughout this demonstration guide.
 Take the time to read the official <a href="https://www.ibm.com/docs/en/elm/7.0.3?topic=overview-elm" target="_blank">{{offering.name}} documentation</a> to learn the full capabilities of the offering.

 Note, similar demonstration of PEM are available on IBM Technology Zone <a href="https://techzone.ibm.com/collection/ai-applications-live-demos-collection#tab-2" target="_blank">here</a>.